Nearly 50 local pastors sign letter denouncing racism

-BRYAN, Tex.
-(KBTX) - Pastors in Bryan and College Station are taking a united stand against racism.
+Pastors in Bryan and College Station are taking a united stand against racism.

 On Sunday, nearly 50 pastors signed a letter denouncing "racism and racial injustice in all of its forms."